algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-07-19

+Plenty more work on [Kaleidoscope-Docker][kaleidoscope-docker].
+It can now help with flashing too.

 # 2018-07-18

 Created a Docker-based build environment, currently at a proof of concept stage: [Kaleidoscope-Docker][kaleidoscope-docker].